3. You can call me Veronica.

 I raise my eyebrows, “I don’t think he’d want that.
 I’m afraid if I touched him he’d have me arrested.”

 The men laugh, “You’re funny.
-Max could do with whatever you’d be willing to do to him, trust me,” Ben twirls a strand of my hair through his fingers.
+Mason could do with whatever you’d be willing to do to him, trust me,” Ben twirls a strand of my hair through his fingers.

 “I can’t do anything to him if he doesn’t agree to it.
 This is a two-way street.”